skellis46/finger-pointing-moon/case-for-support.md

 _Finger Pointing Moon_ is driven by research (RES) _and_ developmental (DEV) concerns, and will produce the following outputs:

-1. Authentic Movement: speculative and experimental documentation practices through writing and still and moving images; published online (RES)
+1. Authentic Movement: speculative and experimental documentation practices through writing and still and moving images; developed with expert input from Bob Whalley and published online (RES)
-2. Scholarly article about epistemic limits, written with expert input from XX (RES)
+2. Scholarly article about epistemic limits (RES)
 3. _Unforgettable_ exhibition (as detailed in Development Plan) (DEV)
 4. _The Un/knowable Body_ exhibition (also detailed in Development Plan) (DEV)
 5. Scholarly article on epistemic proxies (RES)